mawkhan/RTI-using-Umbrella-ISE---SecureX-Orchestration-Use-Case/README.md

 -	Extract observations from the last alert
 -	For last alert:
-Check if the alert is new by comparing the latest alert time saved in global variable If it was,
+Check if the alert is new by comparing the latest alert time saved in global variable If it was:

-     If comprised device is internal,
+     If comprised device is internal:
-             Communicate with Cisco ISE to isolate the observed IP from the alert Update the global variables with the value of current alert time Post a Webex team message with summary and link to investigate further If it is external.
+             - Communicate with Cisco ISE to isolate the observed IP from the alert
+             - Update the global variables with the value of current alert time
+             - Post a Webex team message with summary and link to investigate further If it is external:
-             Post a Webex team message with summary and link to investigate further
+             - Post a Webex team message with summary and link to investigate further

-If it wasn’t,
+If it wasn’t:
-             Update the global variables with the value of current alert time
+             -  Update the global variables with the value of current alert time
 # Configuration Steps:
 -	Setting up the SecureX Remote Connector by installing it on-premise Network by following steps mention at below link: https://ciscosecurity.github.io/sxo-05-security-workflows/remote